cchitsiang/awesome-stars/topics.md

 ## privacy

-- [ente-io/ente](https://github.com/ente-io/ente) - 🔒 End-to-end encrypted platform for photos, videos and 2FA secrets.
+- [ente-io/ente](https://github.com/ente-io/ente) - ✨ End-to-end encrypted cloud for photos, videos and 2FA secrets.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [awesome-scripts/awesome-userscripts](https://github.com/awesome-scripts/awesome-userscripts) - 📖  A curated list of Awesome Userscripts.
 - [benbusby/whoogle-search](https://github.com/benbusby/whoogle-search) - A self-hosted, ad-free, privacy-respecting metasearch engine